Finally! Facebook invests in an effective social search engine!

 Note that these searches can be — but aren’t necessarily — focused on friends.
 If not related to friends, the results will pull from information you are allowed to see based on privacy settings (content posted publicly or to friends of friends, for example).

-Results will be displayed in a ranking order based on factors that include friend connections, likes, ratings and more.
+Results will be displayed in a ranking order based on factors that include friend Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control., likes, ratings and more.

 That’s right, ratings.
 You may have noticed that Facebook recently began asking you to rate businesses that you’ve checked into.
 This information has been surfaced on Facebook Nearby and will now show up in Graph Search results.

 Facebook says that no new advertising unit has been launched with Graph Search.
 While one is undoubtedly coming, brands can continue to use Sponsored Results to show up in Facebook search results.

 Since Sponsored Results target specific pages and aren’t keyword driven, it will be interesting to see how this will work.
 It’s possible that if you target “Farmville,” your ad will come up when anyone runs a query that lists Farmville in the results.
 Or maybe your ad will appear when people specifically search for Farmville (“friends who play Farmville”).

 Or maybe… You’ll only show up in results of queries run the old fashioned way.
 Time will tell.
 But this will certainly evolve.